chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

   - AI to help create work instructions
   - AI to help answer questions
   - AI to help review review results and recommend changes
+- Script
+  - there is going to be a day when much of what we do is automated.
+  - systems will magically assist or perform much of the manual work.
+  - How do we tell it what to do?
+  - How do we start getting ready for that day - today?
+  - Asked another way, what is the minimum amount of effort I can do today to produce the most benefit in tomorrow's world
+  - This outline will thrust you ahead of 90% of other companies,
+  - We will combine best practice that align you with quality awards like the Baldrige award and start the augmentation/automation path?
+  - We will get your people ready for the rapidly approaching ai augmented workforce!

 Here are the details discussed in the above video.